Education Research Current About VU Amsterdam NL

 • Laser labs

-The VU Research Building will house no fewer than 65 laser set-ups.
-Some are intended for research in the field of medicine, while others are dedicated to discovering ways to produce energy sustainably and efficiently.
+The VU Research Building houses no fewer than 65 laser set-ups.
+Some for research in the field of medicine, while others are dedicated to discovering ways to produce energy sustainably and efficiently.
 For instance, scientists are trying to observe and ultimately reproduce the way algae convert sunlight, with a view to generating a highly efficient and sustainable form of energy.
-To reduce vibrations even further, the research teams will bring their air-suspension tables from the old labs with them, each weighing a couple of hundred kilos.
+To reduce vibrations even further, we use air-suspension tables, each weighing a couple of hundred kilos.
 The structure of the building itself has also been optimized to prevent vibration.

 • Gas scrubber